 Your Plan covers treatment of diabetes.
 For example, it covers syringes, insulin, nutritional counseling, Outpatient self-management training and education for people with diabetes.
-Your Plan also covers Medically Necessary foot care foot care for the treatment of diabetes.
+Your Plan also covers Medically Necessary foot care for the treatment of diabetes.
 Your Plan pays benefits subject to the same terms and conditions used for other medical treatments.
-You must get nutritional counseling from one of the following Network Providers or your Plan will not cover your care:
+You must get nutritional counseling from one of the following Provider types or your Plan will not cover your care: